01 of 09

 Once you have the shape completed and the main details in place, set the shell on a bed of baking soda on your baking surface and bake according to your clay requirements (or allow air dry clay to dry).
 After the shells are hard, you can add final painted details to highlight the shape of the shell, or add the distinctive colors to the shell.Continue to 9 of 9 below.

 Make Miniature Conch Shells

 Bake your shells and allow to cool (or dry) then use matte or gloss acrylic varnish and paint to add color or sheen/ gloss to your shell exterior.
-For some shells you may need to paint distinctive markings on the inner lip or outside sections of the shell.
+For some shells, you may need to paint distinctive markings on the inner lip or outside sections of the shell.
 Older 'weathered' shells may be made without any sheen and muted colors to make it look like they have aged naturally on a beach.

 Have fun making a range of shells.
-You can set them in a miniature collectors box for a Victorian naturalist's room, frame them for wall art for modern collections, or use them for beach themed decorations for your miniature scenes.
+You can set them in a miniature collectors box for a Victorian naturalist's room, frame them for wall art for modern collections, or use them for a beach themed decorations for your miniature scenes.